andresgbecerra/co-induction-anguar/Interview/Angular.md

   - You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.
   - Services can depend on other services.
   - A component should use services for tasks that don't involve the view or application logic.
+  - The injectable class is instantiated by a provider.
+  - Injectors maintain lists of providers and use them to provide service instances when they are required by components or other services.
+  > The @Injectable() metadata allows the service class to be used with the dependency injection mechanism.

 - **Dependency injection**
   - Dependencies are services or objects that a class needs to perform its function.
   - Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.
   - The **@Injectable()** decorator specifies that Angular can use this class in the DI system.
   - The metadata, `providedIn: 'root'`, means that the HeroService is visible throughout the application.

+- **injector**
+  - An object in the Angular dependency-injection system that can find a named dependency in its cache or create a dependency using a configured provider.
+  - An injector provides a singleton instance of a dependency, and can inject this same instance in multiple components.
 - **EventEmitter**
   - EventEmitter is responsible for raising the event.
   - The @output property normally is of type EventEmitter.